Te Mematanga Kura School Membership

 - A letter from the school Principal or Board of Trustees must accompany the membership form at the time of application, confirming their role as guarantor for the card(s) held within the school.

-- Guarantors are responsible for ensuring correct use of the cards by cardholders, and all fees, fines and debts incurred.
+- Guarantors are responsible for ensuring correct use of the cards by cardholders, and all fees and debts incurred.

 - Wellington City Libraries expects all outstanding debts and accounts to be paid promptly by the guarantor on behalf of the school.
 If the guarantor wishes to take up the matter with the cardholder or other person, then this should be done after payment to Wellington City Libraries has been completed.

-- Cardholders are responsible for issuing, renewing and returning all items.
+- Cardholders are responsible for issuing, renewing and returning items on time.

 - The library must be notified of any change of details of the cardholder and any library card lost or stolen.
 All items issued before such notification are the guarantor's responsibility.